Register here for the 2018 Cohort - July 22nd - 27th, 2018.

 Glenn Griffin, Ph.D.

-W. Glenn Griffin, Ph.D., teaches courses in creativity and portfolio development at The University of Alabama.
+W. Glenn Griffin, Ph.D., teaches courses in creativity and portfolio development at The University of Colorado in Boulder, CO.

 His research on creativity, education and social responsibility has appeared in the Journal of Advertising, the Journal of Advertising Education and Journalism and Mass Communication Educator, among other publications.
 In September 2010, his first book (with co-author Deborah Morrison), The Creative Process Illustrated: How Advertising’s Big Ideas Are Born (HOW Books) was published.